jaekwonpark/docs/cmdlet-help/md/en-US/Connect-PrismCentral.md

 ```

 ## DESCRIPTION
-Connect to Prism Central IP or Hostname
+Connect to Prism Central IP or Hostname.
+To connect multiple Prism Central, repeat this command with different IP or Hostname.
+To disconnect a Prism Central, use Disconnect-PrismCentral with -Server.
+To disconnect all, use * for -Server value.
+The session is valid for 15 minutes from last access to the Prism Central.

 ## EXAMPLES